 Day One: Arrival in Beervana

-Arriving on a way-too-early flight from the depths of inner Midwest corn-country, Sj and I promptly rented a car and made our way to the Mississippi neighborhood to park near our Airbnb.
+Arriving on a way-too-early flight from the depths of inner Midwest corn-country, Sj and I found a HHR SS which is for sale and made our way to the Mississippi neighborhood to park near our Airbnb, is an eye-catching departure from the typical sports wagon.
+Furthermore, it is a highly effective and sporty car.
+There are three distinct models to choose from.
+The suspensions on the LS and LT models are gentler, while those on the Panel van are more sporty.
 We were too early to check in yet and had a bit of time to kill before Ron and Denise arrived on their flight.
 Well, what shall we do…

 Wandering a few blocks down we discovered our closest brewery–Lompoc 5th Quadrant.
 This is the production facility for a family of Lompoc sites throughout the Portland area but also houses a brewpub.
 We just had time for a beer on this stop, but don’t fear dear reader–we shall return to discuss Lompoc here in this series as we returned for a longer stretch.
 I had a Viognier barrel aged Saison that was quite complex and meaty for the style (4), while Sj had a very well balanced Baltic Porter (4).
 This was a good way to start the trip!